AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.5.md

 You can now right-click to duplicate assets in the Asset Browser, which makes it easier to build out your level by reusing and creating new variations on existing assets.

 For example, if you have an existing smoke effect particle system and you want to make another similar effect that is less dense and has a longer falloff, simply duplicate the particle system, then make changes to create the new smoke.
-See ~{ Asset Browser }~ for more information.
+See [Asset Browser](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=asset-browser) for more information.

 ### Generate UVs option available during import

 You can now enable UV-unwrapping for meshes as you import your FBX files by turning on **Generate UVs for Light Baking** in the **FBX Import** options.This eliminates the need to manually unwrap UVs for meshes using the Unit Editor.
-For updated information, see ~{ Unwrap UVs for light baking }~.
+For updated information, see [Unwrap UVs for light baking](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=unwrap-uvs-for-light-baking).

 ### Copy and paste objects in levels

 You can now copy and paste level objects in the current level or to other levels to better reuse objects or recreate scenes.
 This lets you build out your levels more quickly and maintain a common feel throughout the levels as needed.
-See ~{ Copy and paste objects in a level }~
+See [Copy and paste objects in a level](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=copy-and-paste-objects-in-a-level)

 ### Improved support for cloth materials